haoyangzheng1996/ts_ulmc/README.md

 ```
 python3 ts_overdamp.py
 ```
-More will be updated soon.
+More will be updated in the camera-ready version.

 ## Contact
 Haoyang Zheng, School of Mechanical Engineering, Purdue University